rchain/rchain/docs/rholang/rholangtut.md

 ## Pattern matching and channels as databases

 There are two kinds of value in Rholang, names and processes.
-Patterns are names or processes with free variables, which appear to the left of an arrow in a `for` or a `match`:
+Patterns are names or processes with free variables and logical connectives, which appear to the left of an arrow in a `for` or a `match`:

     for (<name pattern> <- <channel>) { <process> }
     match <process> { <process pattern> => <process> }